C4denaX/MECInOT/README.md

 MECInOT is emulator for the design and deployment of different kind of scenarios which involve IIoT and MEC technologies.

-###Pre-requisites
+### Pre-requisites

--Host with Linux Distribution (Ubuntu, Debian, Fedora, Linux Mint...) with the last [Docker/Docker-Compose](https://docs.docker.com/engine/install/centos/ "Docker/Docker-Compose") installed
+- Host with Linux Distribution (Ubuntu, Debian, Fedora, Linux Mint...) with the last [Docker/Docker-Compose](https://docs.docker.com/engine/install/centos/ "Docker/Docker-Compose") installed

--openLEON virtual machine which is avaliable on their own [website](https://openleon.networks.imdea.org/ "website")
+- openLEON virtual machine which is avaliable on their own [website](https://openleon.networks.imdea.org/ "website")